-The financial repercussions of a pedestrian crash may be significant.
-Medical bills, combined with an inability to work, could threaten your financial security.
-Fortunately, you may be able to seek compensation from those who are responsible for the collision that caused your injuries.
+The repercussions of a pedestrian crash may be significant.
+Medical bills and an inability to work could threaten your financial security.
+Pedestrians have little protection against negligent drivers.
+Fortunately, you may seek compensation from those responsible for the accident that caused your injuries.
+A Lake Charles pedestrian accident lawyer from Laborde Earles can help you get the money you deserve.

-Pedestrian accidents are known for producing some of the most debilitating types of injuries.
-After all, pedestrians do not have any protection surrounding them the way someone traveling in a motor vehicle would.
+Pedestrian accidents are known for producing some of the most debilitating types of physical injuries.
+After all, pedestrians do not have any protection surrounding them as someone traveling in a motor vehicle would.

-It is common for pedestrian accident victims to suffer critical injuries that have a lasting impact on their lives.
-Some of the possible types of injuries suffered in Lake Charles pedestrian accidents include:
+It is common for victims to suffer catastrophic injuries that have a lasting impact on their lives.
+Some of the possible types of injuries sustained in Lake Charles pedestrian accidents include:

 - Traumatic brain damage